sijunding/gitrepotest/Readme.txt

 hello world
-this is a new line in master branch
+a new line in develop